jsbots/AutoFish/README.md

 ## Fishing bot :fish:

-A fishing bot for World of Warcraft, wrapped in [Electron](https://github.com/electron/electron) it uses [keysender](https://github.com/Krombik/keysender) library to analyze the screen and automate a fishing process in a human-like manner in **one** or **multiple** windows of the game at the same time.
+A fishing bot for World of Warcraft, wrapped in [Electron](https://github.com/electron/electron) it uses [keysender](https://github.com/Krombik/keysender) library to analyze the screen and automate a fishing process in a human-like manner.
+The bot can work with one or multiple windows of the game at the same time.
+The bot also uses [tesseract.js](https://github.com/naptha/tesseract.js) for analyzing loot.

 **Features:**
 - Multiple windows support.